 Cracker Barrel serves great comfort food every day, and Thanksgiving Day is no exception.
 It's a chain, but Cracker Barrel's turkey, dressing, and trimmings are excellent, and homestyle cooking is its specialty, after all.
-Plus it's affordable.
+Plus, it's affordable.
 If you're not in the mood for traditional Thanksgiving food, you can order off the regular menu.
 All Cracker Barrel locations serve turkey and dressing from 11 a.m. until close on Thanksgiving Day.
 You can also order your meal for pick-up.
-Locations are at Springhill Drive, Shackleford Road, West Commerce Street, and Skyline Drive.
+Locations in Little Rock are at Springhill Drive, Shackleford Road, West Commerce Street, and Skyline Drive.

-The Skillet Restaurant in Ozark Folk Center State Park in Mountain View serves a traditional Thanksgiving buffet with turkey and all the fixings.
-And you'll be entertained by a gospel concert as a bonus.
-The buffet is open from 10:45 a.m. to 6 p.m.
-It is $16.95 for adults and $8.95 for children 9 and younger.
-Mountain View is about 100 miles from Little Rock.
+The Skillet Restaurant in Ozark Folk Center State Park in Mountain View—about 100 miles from Little Rock—serves a traditional Thanksgiving buffet with turkey and all the fixings, and you'll be entertained by a gospel concert as an added bonus.
+The buffet is open from 10:45 a.m. to 6 p.m. and costs $17 for adults and $9 for children 9 and younger.